graveyard/docker-demo/README.md

-# docker-demo
+# Hello Docker

-Learn more about using Docker
+In this demo we illustrate simple docker usage and commands.
+Running `make` will